codingMustache/codingMustache/README.md

 ## Joke of the Day

-Man, I really love my furniture... me and my recliner go way back.
+Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Ring
+ 1. MSX
- 2. Star
+ 2. Xmillennium
- 3. Mesh
+ 3. PC-9801
- 4. Hex
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  Star
+  FM-7
 </details>